TimeBoxed/timeboxed-frontend/README.md

 ## Getting Started

-In order to run locally, create a ```.env``` file that will be gitignored.
+In order to run locally, clone repo, and enter ```npm i``` in your terminal at the project's root level to install dependencies.
+Create a ```.env``` file that will be gitignored.
 This file will need to look like the following:

 ```
 API_URL=http://localhost:3000